onewelcome/java-spring-oidc-example/README.md

 its signature against the keys that are returned by the JWKS endpoint of the OP.
 It verifies that the claims are from the issuer, intended for the correct audience and that they have not expired.

+### OpenIdTokenDecrypterWrapper
+[OpenIdTokenDecrypterWrapper.java](src/main/java/com/onegini/oidc/security/OpenIdTokenDecrypterWrapper.java) decrypts the ID token.
+The ID token has been encrypted by freshly generated CEK (Content Encryption Key) that is encrypted by one of asymetric key.
+Public parts of those keys are share by JWKS endpoint available on this example application.
+See [WellKnownJwksController.java](src/main/java/com/onegini/oidc/WellKnownJwksController.java) for more information.

+### EncryptionAlgorithms
+The [EncryptionAlgorithms.java](src/main/java/com/onegini/oidc/model/EncryptionAlgorithms.java) contains all algorithms that could be used by OP to encrypt the
+CEK (Content Encryption Key).

 ### UserInfo
 The [UserInfo.java](src/main/java/com/onegini/oidc/model/UserInfo.java) is a POJO for user information.
 It is used as user principal in Spring
 Security.